-The main venue for the Aspie’s retaliation against others for past hurts tends to be online (e.g., in chatrooms, forums, etc.) where he or she can chastise others, yet remain fairly anonymous.
+The main venue for the ASD person's retaliation against others for past hurts tends to be online (e.g., in chatrooms, forums, etc.) where he or she can chastise others, yet remain fairly anonymous.
 The typical Asperger’s adult does not have the confidence or social skills to stand up to the “offending party” face-to-face.

 These individuals tend to be rather irritable, gloomy and negative much of the time, usually expecting the worst possible outcome when uncomfortable challenges and struggles arise.
 They tend to be inactive and withdrawn, worry frequently, and are critical of themselves.
 Most have a hard time enjoying things and having fun – unless it is a solitary activity, usually one that involves their “special interest.”

 Having a blue mood may be associated with the presence of personality disorders (e.g., avoidant, dependent, histrionic, borderline, and narcissistic).
-However, it is difficult to determine the extent to which a personality disorder is present since many of the long-term problems of having a blue mood affect interpersonal relationships and how the Asperger’s individual perceives him- or herself.
+However, it is difficult to determine the extent to which a personality disorder is present since many of the long-term problems of having a blue mood affect interpersonal relationships and how the ASD individual perceives him- or herself.

-If the Asperger’s adult finally seeks treatment, it is not uncommon that he or she has had this problem for a many years.
-Because a blue mood tends to develop in adolescence, the Aspie may believe that it is normal to always feel this way.
+If the adult on the autism spectrum finally seeks treatment, it is not uncommon that he or she has had this problem for a many years.
+Because a blue mood tends to develop in adolescence, the autistic individual may believe that it is normal to always feel this way.
 He/she does not realize that the quality of his/her mood is anything out of the ordinary.

 As another young man with ASD stated:

 Resources for Neurodiverse Couples:

 ==> Online Group Therapy for Men with ASD